 The main moral is about responsibility and the circle of life.
 Simba has to learn to take responsibility for his kingdom and understand that everything is connected in a cycle.

-The moral lesson in the original Lion King story is about taking responsibility.
-Simba has to face his past and take on the responsibilities of being king after running away from them for a long time.
-It also shows the importance of family and the cycle of life.
+One of the moral lessons in the Lion King original story is about taking responsibility.
+Simba has to face his past and take on the responsibilities of being king.
+Another lesson is about the cycle of life and how everything is connected in the ecosystem of the Pride Lands.